 How to caffeinate your Mac with Amphetamine

 If you’ve opted to install the free Amphetamine app from the Mac App Store, then you’re already on your way to caffeinating your Mac.

 After installing the app and launching it, you’ll notice a new icon in your Menu Bar that looks like a pill.
-You can click on the Menu Bar icon to enable Amphetamine and you can click on it again to disable the app.
+You can click on the Menu Bar icon to enable Amphetamine and click on it again to disable the app.
 The icon appears black when the app is turned on and appears grayed out when the app is turned off.